DNA Structure and Function

 - Hybridization, also called annealing, is where DNA strands base pair with each other.

-- In Southern blotting, DNA probes is used to hybridize onto DNA fragments containing a target sequence.
+- In Southern blotting, DNA probes are used to hybridize onto DNA fragments containing a target sequence.

 - In gene cloning, hybridization refers to the process where sticky ends from a restriction fragment of a gene base pairs with the same sticky ends on a plasmid.
 See below for a diagram of this.